 Taiwan president alleges Chinese electoral interference

-TAIPEI, Taiwan (AP) — Taiwan’s leader, Tsai Ing-wen, says Chinese attempts to interfere in the island’s presidential election campaign are happening “every day.”
+TAIPEI, Taiwan (AP) — Chinese attempts to interfere in Taiwan’s presidential election campaign are happening “every day,” the island’s leader, Tsai Ing-wen, said Tuesday.

 Tsai gave no details, but she said China was using “every means they can” to influence the Jan.
 11 vote for president and lawmakers.
 Tsai is seeking a second five-year term.

-Tsai spoke Tuesday after she and her running mate, former Premier William Lai, officially registered for the election accompanied by cheering supporters.
+“I have to repeat that China is factually interfering in Taiwan’s elections, and it happens every day,” Tsai told reporters after she and her running mate, former Premier William Lai, officially registered for the election accompanied by cheering supporters.

 China is believed to strongly favor Tsai’s main opponent in the race, Han Kuo-yu of the Beijing-friendly Nationalist Party.